 We are committed to providing equal opportunities in education for all students, and our Disability Service exists to help students with disabilities.
-Our advisers work with students to help steer them through any necessary screenings or assessments and can also provide a range of support for disabled students with specific learning disabilities.
+Our advisers work with students to help steer them through any necessary screenings or assessments and can provide a range of support for students with specific learning disabilities, such as dyslexia.

-Our Chaplains are here for everyone, irrespective of belief.
-They provide spiritual help, confidential advice, friendship and support to help you to navigate your time at university.
-The Chaplains can also assist you in finding information about places of worship, whatever your faith community.
+Our Chaplains are here for everyone, irrespective of your belief.
+They can provide spiritual help, confidential advice, friendship and support to help you to navigate your time at university.
+The Chaplains can also assist you in finding information about places of prayer and worship, whatever your faith community.

 Student wellbeing is our priority.
-Our Counselling, Mental Health and Wellbeing Service offers you the chance to talk to a professionally trained counsellor, in confidence, about any personal problems you may have.
+Our Counselling, Mental Health and Wellbeing Service offers you the chance to talk to a professionally trained member of staff in confidence, about any personal problems you may have.
 Both individual and group counselling is free to all students registered with the University and you can attend courses and workshops on a range of wellbeing and mental health themes, including mindfulness, anxiety and building self-worth.